quantumlib/unitary/examples/quantum_chinese_chess/README.md

 ## How to run the game

-After cloning the Unitary library you can use the following command line to run the game:
+After cloning the Unitary library, you can use the following command line to run the game:

 ```
 python -m examples.quantum_chinese_chess.chess